LucasSpeer/HeartRateMonitor/README.md

 It uses the standard Bluetooth Heart Rate service (0x180D)

-to activate the heart rate emulator run:
+The python is taken from https://github.com/Jumperr-labs/python-gatt-server and modified to send a ramp heart rate instead of random values.
+To activate the heart rate emulator run:

 	sudo python ./python/hr_server_ramp.py